AviatrixSystems/Docs/HowTos/insane_mode.rst

 Instance sizes and IPSEC Performance
 ---------------------------------------------

 Insane mode is available on AWS for C5 series.
+For more performance test results and how to tune your environment to get the best performance, check out `this document. <https://docs.aviatrix.com/HowTos/insane_mode_perf.html>`_

 ==================  ==============  ==============
  MTU size            C5.9xlarge      C5.18xlarge